Home / Statistical Tools / Data Types / Data Types Details

 The detection follows this priority order:

-- DateTime — If more than half the values are valid dates or times
+- DateTime — If more than half the values are cells formatted as dates in Excel OR text that parses as a date

 - Count — If more than half the values are non-negative whole numbers AND there are no negative integers